icy/docker/life/README.md

 `Docker` makes life easier.
 Everything can be put into a container.

 So let's do it.
-Put every shit into a shit.
+Put every shit in a shit.